ariley215/reading-notes/AZ-204/Module-5.md

 2. **Premium Plan**

-   - Automatically scales based on demand using pre-warmed workers, which run applications with no delay after being idle.
+   - Automatically scales based on demand using pre-warmed workers.
+      - run applications with no delay after being idle.
    - Runs on more powerful instances and connects to virtual networks.

 3. **Dedicated Plan (App Service Plan)**